Robust Universal Adversarial Perturbations

-The first requirement in our threat model can be fulfilled by generating Universal Adversarial Perturbations (UAPs)~\cite{uap}.
-Here the attacker can train a single adversarial perturbation that has a high probability of generating adversarial examples on all inputs by training the perturbation on the publicly available dataset.
-However, as our experimental results show, the generated universal perturbations need to be combined exactly otherwise they do not remain adversarial.
-Changes to UAPs are likely in practice due to real-world effects.
-For example, the stickers applied to a camera can undergo changes in contrast due to weather conditions or the transmitted perturbation in the audio case can change due to noise in the transmission channel.
-This makes existing UAP generation methods~\cite{uap,sticker:19,music:19} unsuitable for generating exploitable perturbations.
+The first two requirements in our threat model can be fulfilled by generating Universal Adversarial Perturbations (UAPs)~\citep{uap}.
+Here the attacker can train a single adversarial perturbation that has a high probability of being adversarial on all inputs in the training distribution.
+However, as our experimental results show, the generated UAPs need to be combined with the DNN inputs precisely, otherwise they fail to remain adversarial.
+In practice, changes to UAPs are likely due to real-world effects.
+For example, the stickers applied to a camera can undergo changes in contrast due to weather conditions or the transmitted perturbation in audio can change due to noise in the transmission channel.
+This non-robustness reduces the efficiency of practical attacks created with existing methods~\citep{uap,uat,sticker:19,music:19}.

-\textbf{This work: Robust UAPs.} In this paper, we propose the novel concept of robust UAPs: universal perturbations that have a high probability of remaining universally adversarial even after applying a set of transformations on them.
-This enables the attacker to not rely on exactly combining their UAPs with the input.
-The main challenge in generating robust UAPs is that the optimization problem is harder than generating standard UAPs~\cite{uap} as we are looking for perturbations that are adversarial for a set of inputs as well as to transformations applied to the perturbations.
-To address this challenge and generate perturbations effective in our threat model, we make the following main contributions:
+\textbf{This work: Robust UAPs.} To overcome the above limitation, we propose the concept of robust UAPs: perturbations that have a high probability of remaining adversarial on inputs in the training distribution even after applying a set of real-world transformations.
+The optimization problem in generating robust UAPs~\citep{uap} is made challenging as we are looking for perturbations that are adversarial for a set of inputs as well as to a set of potentially unknown transformations applied to the perturbations.
+To address this challenge, we make the following main \textbf{contributions}: